maomaoytxiao/maomaoxiao.github.io/_pages/contact.md

 author_profile: true
 ---

-## Contact Information
+# Contact Information
 ______________________

-## :office:Work Location
+## 🏢 Work Location

 You can find me at the following location:

 * Address: No.11, Guangming Rd., Wufong, Taichung City, Taiwan
-  - office_hours: 'Monday to Friday from 8:00 to 17:00.'
+  - office_hours: Monday to Friday from 8:00 to 17:00.

-## :email:Email
+## 📧 Email

 If you have any questions or need further information, please feel free to contact me via email: